 One of the most famous Lake Tahoe attractions is Bonsai Rock.
 It’s also It is one of the favorite places for photographers.
 Bonsai Rock is a giant boulder that sits in Lake Tahoe’s clear blue waters less than 40 feet from shore.
-It looks fabulous, due to small trees sprouting from the cracks in the granite.
+It looks fabulous due to the small trees sprouting from the cracks in the granite.
 Like a Bonsai Tree, and that’s why the place’s name is Bonsai Rock Lake Tahoe.
 It’s a magical place, especially when the sun goes down.
 So, add Bonsai Rock to your itinerary.

 Directions to Bonsai Rock Lake Tahoe?

-Bonsai Rock is located about 20 miles from Carson City, on the Nevada side.
+Bonsai Rock is located about 20 miles from Carson City on the Nevada side.
 It’s halfway between Hidden Beach and Sand Harbor on the northeast side of Lake Tahoe.
-From Stateline take US-50 E and NV-28.
+From Stateline, take US-50 E and NV-28.
 There is a paved pullout on the southbound side of Highway 28, about 1 mile south of Sand Harbor.

 How to Find Bonsai Rock Lake Tahoe?

 There is a short trail to Bonsai Rock Lake Tahoe.
 A sandy, rocky path leads to the famous rock.
 It will take you 10-15 minutes to descend.
 It is not difficult.
 But it can be slippery after rainfall.
 Nearby is also a rock formation called Whale Rock.
 It’s not as spectacular how Bonsai Rock, but if you have time, you can enjoy the view.
 Whale Rock is located less than 100 feet to the south of Bonsai Rock.